christopherchoe/holbertonschool-zero_day/0x01-emacs/README.md

-Project on opening a file within emacs
+Project on different commands in emacs